Diagnostic procedures

 Now, we can force the engine to go rich.
 Blow the UNLIT propane blowtorch into the air intake, or block it partially, whichever method you prefer.
 The voltage should rise to about 900 mV, then start falling off as the ECU compensates by reducing the injector pulse width.

-A final important note: the procedures outlined in this section are quite advanced and require a degree of skill with your vehicle.
-If you are a regular mechanic, these tests should cause no problem.
-If you are a little unsure about anything, and can't find any help, then don't do it!
+Please note: the procedures outlined in this section are reasonably advanced and require a degree of skill and knowledge of your vehicle.
+Also, since these procedures were written a few years ago, it has become common for a DIY motorist to have both an OBD-II equipped car and a suitable scan tool to read values via a computer in real-time.
+If you are a regular DIY mechanic, working on an older vehicle, and simply want to try them out, these tests should cause no problem enabling you to physically test the operation of the system.
+But please, if you are a little unsure about anything, and can't find any help, then don't do it!

 Why use an original sensor from Lambdapower, and not a universal type?